MicrosoftDocs/win32/desktop-src/SecAuthZ/aces-to-control-access-to-an-object-s-properties.md

 ---
-Description: ACEs to Control Access to an Objects Properties ms.assetid: 79dd4a45-c42c-4775-93ce-6e3206894d63
+description: ACEs to Control Access to an Objects Properties ms.assetid: 79dd4a45-c42c-4775-93ce-6e3206894d63
 title: ACEs to Control Access to an Objects Properties ms.topic: article